-Machine techniques – Use of power tools and routers for stock preparation, joinery, and shaping of components, including jig making for precise, repeatable results.
+Machine techniques – Use of stationary and hand-held power tools for stock preparation, joinery, and shaping of components, including jig making for precise, repeatable results.

-Advanced techniques – Laminate bending, steam bending, coopering, working with shop-sawn and commercial veneer, jig making, and more.
+Advanced techniques – Laminate bending, steam bending, coopering, working with shop-sawn and commercial veneer, cutting joinery on curved components, and more.

-Surface preparation and finishing – Preparing wood with cutting tools, scrapers, and abrasives; choosing the right finish for the effect you want; application of finishes.
+Surface preparation and finishing – Preparing wood with planes, scrapers, and abrasives; choosing the right finish for the effect you want; application of finishes.

 Shop maintenance – Selection, tuning, and maintenance of woodworking machinery.

 Professional practices – Visits to professional workshops to discuss how to run a business, pricing, and marketing.

 The course divides into three segments.
 The first two weeks cover our Basic Woodworking curriculum, which explores the essentials of furniture making with an emphasis on hand skills.
 Each student designs and constructs a project with hand-cut dovetail and mortise-and-tenon joinery.
 For the second segment (6 weeks), students learn to design and build solid-wood casepieces with doors and drawers.
-The final segment (4 weeks) focuses on curves and veneer, including techniques for steam bending, laminate bending, coopering, and resawing of veneer.
+The final segment (4 weeks) focuses on curved components and veneer, including techniques for steam bending, laminate bending, coopering, and re-sawing of veneer.
 Each student designs and constructs a challenging piece that requires one or more of these techniques.

 The faculty for the twelve-week Furniture Intensive is drawn from among the following instructors.
 Additional faculty may be named as opening dates draw near.
 Most of the instructors listed have websites, which you can visit for more extensive views of their work.
 See list of instructors here.